AtiLion/VRCExtended/README.md

 > - ParticleLimit = Limit the amount of particles an avatar can give off
 > - MaxParticles = How many particles an avatar can give off
 > - ShaderBlacklist = Remove shaders based on a blacklist
+> - UseOnlineBlacklist = Downloads the blacklist every launch to keep blacklisted shaders up to date
 > - BlacklistedShaders = The partial names of shaders that are removed if blacklist is enabled

 ## Contributing ##